Seven ways to spot a scam

 It can be difficult to spot a scam.
 Fraudsters are extremely cunning and good at creating convincing scams.

-Avoid falling for scams by asking yourself the seven simple questions below.
-If you answer yes to any of the following, there's a good chance its a scam.
+You may avoid falling for scams by asking yourself these seven simple questions.
+If you answer yes to any of the following, there's a good chance it's a scam.

 1 Contacted out of the blue?